Uranium Price: Is Uranium Ready To Mount A Rally

 Uranium Price Outlook

-Uranium prices are a cause for concern as it costs around $67 per pound to produce, but mining companies can barely sell it for $40 a pound.
+Uranium prices are a cause for concern as it costs around $67 per pound, but mining companies can barely sell it for $40 a pound.
 This could lead to more mines shutting down, and bringing an inactive mine back online takes time.

 AUY Yamana Gold Inc. daily Stock Chart